Blue Cross Blue Shield hospital/specialty coverage highlights:

 If the hospital abroad requires a guarantee of payment before providing services, call International SOS at +1-617-998-0000.
 For eligible travelers, International SOS will place a guarantee of payment.

-Q: What do I need in order to file for reimbursement?
+Q: What do I need to file for reimbursement?

 A: You will need to submit itemized receipts with an international claim form to BCBS Global Core.
 If you become hospitalized, please obtain a copy of your medical records at the time of your discharge.
 You do not need to have the currency or medical records translated.